Does China want Trump or Biden in the White House? It’s complicated.

 The view is very different for China’s business sector, which has been battered by the Trump administration.
 China’s high-tech companies have been hit especially hard, with sanctions on hardware giant Huawei and social media behemoth Tencent threatening to cripple key businesses.

-Gao Wenbo, a public policy researcher at South China University of Technology, wrote in a recent essay that a Biden win would open up economic opportunities for China, but warned it could also bring risks.
+Gao Wenbo, a public policy researcher at South China University of Technology, wrote in a recent essay that a Biden win would open up economic opportunities for China, but he warned it could also bring risks.

-“With the background of the U.S.-China great power competition, Biden’s efforts to rebuild U.S. alliances and strengthen America’s global leadership position also suggests some risks and challenges for China,” he wrote.
+“With the background of the U.S.-China great-power competition, Biden’s efforts to rebuild U.S. alliances and strengthen America’s global leadership position also suggest some risks and challenges for China,” he wrote.

 The Democratic Party’s platform for the upcoming election reflects the growing bipartisan consensus that the United States needs to take a tough line against a strengthening China.
 But it is considerably less harsh than the Trump administration’s rhetoric on the country.